neptune-ai/docs/docs/workspace-project-and-user-management/projects/assign-people-to-project.rst

     Note that you can only collaborate on your private projects in a Team workspace.
     Try Team workspace with 1 project and 10 GB for free.

-    Read how to set up a |Team workspace|.
+    Read how to set up a :ref:`Team workspace <administration-team-workspace>`.

 .. note::

     Only a project Owner can assign people to the project.
-Learn more about |project roles|.
+Learn more about :ref:`project roles <administration-roles-in-project>`.

 1. In the Project panel, click **Settings**, then click the **People** tab.